China, Oregon sending over 1,100 ventilators to NY: Cuomo

 “It’s going to make a significant difference for us,” said the Democratic governor.
 Cuomo had said on Thursday that the state’s stockpile of ventilators would be exhausted in six days if the number of critically ill coronavirus patients kept growing at the current rate.

 New York is the pandemic’s U.S. epicenter, with over 113,700 confirmed cases as of Saturday morning.
 More than 3,500 people statewide have died, and about 15,000 coronavirus patients are hospitalized.
-Thousands have needed ventilators.
+Over 4,100 are in intensive care — many, if not all, of them needing ventilators.

+Governors around the U.S. have been pleading, competing and scouring the global marketplace for needed supplies, especially ventilators, to treat the sick.
+Cuomo said Saturday that New York at one point made purchase orders for 17,000 of the devices, but only 2,500 came through.

+“You get a call that says, ‘We can’t fill that order,’” he said.